 There are some common denominators around language learning.
 Firstly, it’s far easier for learning languages when you are young.
 Secondly, people learn languages primarily because they are motivated to do so.
 How many languages can you learn at any one time?
-There are unsubstantiated records of some exceptional people have been able to speak 40 or so different languages, but that is probably unlikely.
-Before there are any answers to the question in the title of this article, it must be defied what ‘learning a language’ actually means.
+There are unsubstantiated records of some exceptional people who have been able to speak 40 or so different languages, but that is probably unlikely.
+Before there are any answers to the question in the title of this article, it must be defined what ‘learning a language actually means.

 Monolingualism is the default

 Someone who only understands and speaks a single language fluently is called monolingual.
 The stress is on the word ‘fluent,’ so if someone can say a few words in another language and guess what a sign is in a language other than his / her own, then that doesn’t classify as ‘fluent.’
-It has been estimated that just over 40 per cent of the world’s population is basically monolingual.
+It has been estimated that just over 40 percent of the world’s population is basically monolingual.

 Bilingualism is commoner than you might think

 If you are genuinely bilingual, you are fluent in two different languages.
-This would be a common development for anyone born to two parents whose native languages are different and has had some immersion in countries where these languages are spoken.
+This would be a common development for anyone born to two parents whose native languages are different and who has had some immersion in countries where these languages are spoken.
 It is also a common phenomenon in countries that have more than one official language.
 Many Welsh speakers, for example, are genuinely bilingual, as they also speak English.
 Bilingualism is typical of people whose native language is a minority language in a country where it may have official status but is far less used or useful.